-The research project is one of the requirements for the award of M. Sc. or Ph.D. degrees in ACETEL.
-It is a compulsory course of 6 credit units for which M. Sc. students must be duly registered in the third semester of their programme duration and 12 credit units for Ph.
-D. students.
+The research project is one of the requirements for the award of M.Sc. degrees in ACETEL.
+It is a compulsory course of 6 credit units for which M. Sc. students must be duly registered in the third semester of their programme duration.
 It is a long essay that involves research to be conducted on a topic that is approved by the Centre.
 The Project shall be written under the supervision of a subject matter expert that is either an academic staff in the Centre or a tutorial facilitator.